Carl Jung & The Psyche

 Consciousness is one’s field of awareness.
 This is awareness of both oneself and the world around them.
 Central to that awareness is the ego.

 The ego acts upon consciousness as a sort of gatekeeper.
 There is a near-infinite amount of input constantly streaming through your conscious experience.
-The ego behaves to filter between that which can be consciously recalled and the rest which is relegated into the unconscious.
+The ego behaves to filter between that which can be consciously recalled.
+The rest is relegated to the unconscious.

-The persona is the conscious projection of your ‘personality’ which you pass onto the world.
+The persona is the conscious projection of your ‘personality’ that you pass onto the world.

 The personal unconscious consists of all the forgotten events and experiences you have lived which were filtered away into the depths by the ego.

-These events while seemingly forgotten are in fact never lost.
-They do, also, manage to wield influence over our personality.
+These events while seemingly forgotten are never in fact lost.
+They do as well manage to wield influence over our personality.
 Moods and behaviours are not always conscious decisions.
 Complexes populate the personal unconscious and can have consistent influence over your thoughts and behaviour.

 “When we say a person has a complex we mean he is strongly preoccupied with something that he can barely think about anything else.
 A ‘hang up’.
 A strong complex is easily noticed by others but not always by the individual”Carl Jung